 - The overall impact of Trump’s proposed tariff is limited from a purely economic perspective.
 Research by Bank of America Merrill Lynch and CLSA estimates a net impact of c.
 US$5-6bn, taking into account tariff levels imposed and price elasticity.
 This compares with total Chinese exports of US$2.3trillion and is inconsequential when measured against the size of the Chinese economy at US$12.3tr.

 - China’s response in terms of reciprocal tariffs has so far been considered and measured.
 Immediately following the US Presidential announcement, the Chinese Embassy in the US issued a statement, stating categorically that ‘’China does not want a trade war with anyone’’.
 Shortly after, trade measures on US exports totalling c.
 US$3bn of products including seamless steel pipes, pork and recycled aluminium were announced by China’s Ministry of Commerce.
 Global equity markets reacted positively, suggesting the scale of China’s intended proposal was smaller and far less damaging than initially feared.

 - Despite the exchange of tariff threats, there is still a window of opportunity in which both parties can negotiate and seek a more agreeable outcome.
 Recall that the USTR detailed list is not published until April 6, following which the public will be given a month to review and comment.
 Reports that US Treasury Secretary Mnuchin is negotiating with China has provided some degree of reassurance to investors.

-- Should upcoming US mid-term elections be a strong factor in President Trump’s decision to initiate the US trade war on China, a victory through extracting negotiated concessions as opposed to an all-out trade war will do no harm to his campaign and should be the preferred outcome.
+- Fourth, should upcoming US term mid-elections be a strong factor in President Trump’s decision to initiate the US trade war on China, a victory through extracting negotiated concessions as opposed to an all-out trade war will do no harm to his campaign and should be the preferred outcome.